HomeResearchOur impactResilience @ UTDrought and water scarcity

 Resilience to drought and water scarcity

-The programme on resilience to drought and water scarcity is supported by an interfaculty working group from the five UT faculties.
-Its purpose is to mobilise, combine and strengthen the university’s excellence in research, education, capacity building and knowledge valorisation for strengthening resilience to drought and water scarcity in our region and beyond.
+The university coalition for resilience to drought and water scarcity is an interfaculty working group under the Climate Centre representing the five UT faculties.
+Its purpose is to mobilise, combine and strengthen the university’s excellence in research, education, capacity building and knowledge dissemination for strengthening resilience to drought and water scarcity in our region and beyond.
 The focus is on:

 In the region of Twente, the UT collaborates with regional stakeholders (among others Vechtstromen Water Board, Vitens drinking water company, the Municipalities of Enschede, Hengelo and Zwolle, and Saxion Univ. of Applied Sciences) on addressing these challenges to strengthen regional drought resilience.